wmsi/hab-scripts/rtty-groundstation-startup/README.md

 You will need to have [GQRX](http://gqrx.dk/) and [DL-FLDIGI](https://ukhas.org.uk/projects:dl-fldigi) installed to use this script.

 You will also need to configure some variables to your setup:
-- Set `RPI` to 1 when using this on the Raspberry Pi, otherwise set to 0.
 - Set `DL_FLDIGI_ROOT` to the `src/` directory of your DL-FLDIGI installation.
 - Set `GQRX_ROOT` to the root directory of your GQRX installation, or ignore this/leave it blank if you installed GQRX via apt-get.